JoseCanova/JoseCanova/README.md

 you are saying that if i sign this "you are with me..." that's is my actual bussiness where i was working... "fuck fuck fuck"

 that thing that end ... was the best... undestand that ... the small pieces of code under "very determined conext are ideas..."

+that say we are important.. we shall point ... that the best model reproves... such actions ... and we cannot adopt your model under our model..

+unless you agree to certain changes... because we cannot hurt the image of the technoly that we proposing to adopt.